-John Wesley passed through the town several times during his years at Oxford, but did not return until 1784, when he was offered the Presbyterian meeting house to preach in.
+John Wesley passed through the town several times during his years at Oxford, but did not return until 1784, when he was offered the Presbyterian meeting house in the Horse Fair to preach in.
 He came again in 1790.
 During that period a society came into existence under the leadership of James Ward, a dyer and a chapel was opened in 1791 at the top of Calthorpe Street.
 It was replaced by new chapel in Church Lane in 1812 (extended 1818 and 1841).
 In the mid-nineteenth century Banbury's prosperity as a centre for the manufacture of agricultural equipment was matched by a flourishing local Nonconformity.
 For many years WM remained politically conservative and until the 1850s was hampered by continuing debt.
 Then the support of prosperous businessmen (notably William Mewburn) transformed the largely working-class congregation to a predominantly middle-class one.
 Church Lane was replaced in 1865 by the much more impressive gothic church in Marlborough Road (with W.M.
 Punshon at the stonelaying and S.D.
 Waddy at the opening).
 New Sunday School premises were added in 1883.
 A mission hall in Calthorpe Street, only a short distance from Marlborough Road, flourished between 1903 and 1931, and suburban chapels were built at Grimsbury in 1858 (replaced in 1871 and redeveloped in the 1980s to incorporate an old people's home), Neithrop in 1888, Easington in 1937 and Ruscote in 1957.

 Banbury Circuit was formed (from Northampton Circuit) in 1793, though renamed Brackley Circuit between 1797 and 1804.
 It extended as far as Warwick and Kenilworth.